DNA Q&A: All About Ethnicity Estimates

 This means you can now turn to your ethnicity results for clues about your family history.
 In fact, whenever you are looking to break down a brick wall in the last five to six generations, I recommend reviewing your ethnicity results as a first step.
 In that review you are looking for anything that seems unfamiliar when compared to the rest of your known family history.

-An obvious example would be noticing a Jewish percentage when you were previously unaware of a connection to that population.
-But you can look for even more subtle clues, like connections to Scandinavia or the Iberian peninsula.
-We have to be careful, as there aren’t any definite time stamps on our ethnicity results.
+We have to be careful, as there aren’t definite time stamps on our ethnicity results.
 So that means that connections to these large swaths of land may or may not have occurred in the last 300 years—but it is a start.
-At 23andMe you can review your Ancestral Timeline to see how far back they estimate you should connect to a certain place, but at other companies you are left to guesstimate.
+At 23andMe, you can review your Ancestry Timeline to see how far back they estimate you should connect to a certain place.
+But at other companies, you are left to guesstimate.

-Both 23andMe and AncestryDNA provide an extra layer to your ethnicity results that helps to define the locations of your ancestors in a more specific timeframe.
-At 23andMe you can find these more specific locations by just drilling down within each ethnicity category.
+Both 23andMe and AncestryDNA provide an extra layer to your ethnicity results that helps to define the locations of your ancestors in a more specific time frame.
+At 23andMe, you can find these more specific locations by just drilling down within each ethnicity category.
 For example, I am 42% British and Irish.
 If I click on that category I am taken to a second page reveals that I am not just British and Irish, but it is highly likely that I am from one of ten (of 165) specific regions in the United Kingdom, and it is only possible (so less likely) that I am from one of four (of 26) administrative regions in Ireland.
 The best part is, they expect my connection to be in the last 200 years.

-AncestryDNA targets that same genealogical sweet spot of 200 years in their Genetic Communities.
-Based on a completely different (and more accurate) technology than the rest of the ethnicity results, many of these communities focus on migration patterns.
 For example, there are hundreds of communities devoted to the United States, as well as settlers to New Zealand and Australia.
 There are nearly a hundred communities devoted to African Americans.
 Membership in one of these communities guarantees (yup, you read that right) you have an ancestor from that place.
+MyHeritage’s Genetic Groups give similar information.

-At MyHeritage, Family Tree DNA, 23andMe and AncestryDNA you can compare your ethnicity results with those of your matches.
+All four major companies (Family Tree DNA, plus the aforementioned 23andMe, Ancestry DNA, and MyHeritage DNA) allow you to can compare your ethnicity results with those of your matches.
 This might be helpful if you are looking for a DNA match from a specific population group to help you fill in your missing ancestor.
-Just the other day I was working with a client who had one Jewish line we were trying to place.
+Just the other day, I was working with a client who had one Jewish line we were trying to place.
 So to help us narrow down the pool of matches we need to investigate, we looked for those who had Jewish ethnicity.

 So what are you waiting for?
 Head out and take another look at those ethnicity results to see if maybe, just maybe, they might be just the clue you need to move forward in your research.